-Associate Level and Full Operating Level Evaluators who want to provide evaluations to adult sex offenders with developmental/intellectual disabilities shall demonstrate compliance with these Standards and submit an application providing information related to experience and knowledge of working with this population.
+Associate Level and Full Operating Level Evaluators who want to provide evaluations to adults with developmental/intellectual disabilities who have committed sexual offenses shall demonstrate compliance with these Standards and submit an application providing information related to experience and knowledge of working with this population.

-4.610 Continued Placement of Full Operating Level Adult Evaluators on the Provider List:

-Using a current re-application form, evaluators shall apply for continued placement on the list every 3 years by the date provided by the SOMB.
-Requirements are as follows:

-A. The evaluator shall have the underlying credential of licensure or certification as a Psychiatrist, Psychologist, Clinical Social Worker, Professional Counselor, Marriage and Family Therapist, Clinical Psychiatric Nurse Specialist or Licensed Addiction Counselor, and not be under current disciplinary action that the ARC determines would impede the applicant's ability to practice as an SOMB listed provider;
+- 4.610 Continued Placement of Full Operating Level Adult Evaluators on the Provider List: Using a current re-application form, evaluators shall apply for continued placement on the list every 3 years by the date provided by the SOMB.
+Requirements are as follows: - A. The evaluator shall have the underlying credential of licensure or certification as a Psychiatrist, Licensed Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Marriage and Family Therapist, Clinical Psychiatric Nurse Specialist or